A Family Checklist for Moving OCONUS

 Resources to ease your move overseas

 The resources to help with your transition are already in place.
-These include the Relocation Assistance Program, emergency financial help and the military-wide sponsorship program.
+These include the relocation assistance program, emergency financial help and the military-wide sponsorship program.

 - Use Plan My Move: Military OneSource's online moving tool can help you make smoother work of an overseas permanent change of station.

-- Consider sponsorship: A sponsor can be your very best resource for figuring out what your life will look like overseas.
+- Sponsorship: A sponsor can be your very best resource for figuring out what your life will look like overseas.
 Sponsors can tell you about your new unit and life on base, as well as fill you in on cultural norms and quirky customs.
 They might even pick you up at the airport.

 - Help for kids: Kids are resilient — and military kids are more resilient than most.
 Still, it's important to prepare them for the huge change of an overseas move.
 Your current and new installations will both have the resources to help.

 - Family members with special needs: If you have a family member with special needs, consultants with the Exceptional Family Member Program can help you make sure their needs are met during your move.